 Andalusian Ingredients as the Constant

-The editorial angle most relevant to understanding Abantal is not the Michelin star in isolation, but what the star recognises: a kitchen that holds to Andalusian seasonal produce as its non-negotiable foundation while pushing the technique applied to those ingredients.
+The editorial angle most relevant to understanding Abantal is the kitchen's commitment to Andalusian seasonal produce while pushing the technique applied to those ingredients.
 The Andalusian pantry is one of Spain's most expressive: Iberian pork from the dehesa, sherry vinegars and wines from the nearby Marco de Jerez, olive oils from Jaén and Córdoba, seafood from the Atlantic and the Bay of Cádiz.
 These are not decorative references but the working materials of the kitchen.
 Compared to, say, Cañabota, which concentrates the same sourcing instinct on a seafood-forward menu at a lower price point, Abantal applies it across a broader multi-course canvas at the city's upper price tier.

 Seasonality is structural here, not cosmetic.
 The tasting menu changes with what is available, which is standard practice at this level across Spain, from El Celler de Can Roca in Girona to Ricard Camarena in València.
 What distinguishes Abantal's approach is the specifically Andalusian register it works within: the cuisine does not attempt to be pan-Spanish or internationally inflected, but to read as a modern expression of the south.